O-Robotics/Rpi_cm4_config_script/README.md

   ```
   sudo ./setup_rpi.sh
   ```
+  * During the process, tailscale will provide a link to login.
+Copy it to browser then `Ctrl C` to continue.

+#### Other steps
-Besides, you need to manually add minicom it will stuck the whole process.
+Besides, you need to manually add minicom it will stuck otherwise the bash process.
 ```
 # ------------ Modem ------------
 # Setup Modem (for 4G modem connection)